Converting my blog from WordPress to Next.js

 Things that took me longer to set up were Google analytics tracking for every page.
 For the longest time, my site was only logging the first page a user would visit.
 If the user navigated to another page within the site, I wouldn't see it tracked.
 I wrote up another blog post on how I eventually got that all working: Setting up Google Analytics in static Next.js site, handle all page views.

 Another feature that took much longer than I ever thought it should was handling code snippets on my blog posts.
 I wanted beautiful code snippets: syntax highlighting, line number, copyable, and more.
 Setting up the 3rd party packages and handling code within markdown was harder than I thought.
 I wrote a blog post for that experience as well: Adding code snippets to static markdown in Next.js using react-syntax-highlighter.

 These types of features and many more are one click install plugins in WordPress.
 Sometimes the ability to customize everything means you will have a lot more work ahead of you.

-My site has been 100% Next.js now for a couple months and glad I am here.
+My site has been 100% Next.js now for a couple of months and glad I am here.
 I have no desire to go back to WordPress It's a bit more work to update my packages on my own, if I want special features I need to seek out and research libraries myself.
-But I am a developer those are find things I enjoy doing.
+But I am a developer those are things I enjoy doing.